osg-htc/docs/docs/data/install-bestman-xrootd.md

 Configuring GridFTP XRootD support
 ----------------------------------

- In order to configure GridFTP to work with XRootD, you will need to configure the Data Storage Interface (DSI) module with Xrootd pre-load libraries.
-This module is used to access Xrootd and POSIX file systems.
+ In order to configure GridFTP to work with XRootD, you will need to configure the Data Storage Interface (DSI) module with XRootD pre-load libraries.
+This module is used to access XRootD and POSIX file systems.

-Edit `/etc/sysconfig/xrootd-dsi` (create it if it is missing) and set XROOTD\_VMP (XRootD Virtual Mount Point) to use your Xrootd redirector.
+Edit `/etc/sysconfig/xrootd-dsi` (create it if it is missing) and set XROOTD\_VMP (XRootD Virtual Mount Point) to use your XRootD redirector.

     :::file
     export XROOTD_VMP="%RED%redirector:1094:/local_path=/remote_path%ENDCOLOR%"